Density calculation for polymer materials

 image

-On the other hand, the predicted values for this method were generally lower than the measured values.
-This may be due to the fact that the molecules were not modeled as polymer chains in the simulations.
-To solve this problem, we performed an additional simulation of the packing state using an oligomer consisting of five linked units and confirmed that the systematic error almost disappeared (upper figure right).
+As a result, the correlation coefficient between the calculated density and the measured value was 0.93, which was a high agreement (upper figure left).
+This value was better than the value calculated by assuming a single molecule in vacuum using the RDKit module.
+On the other hand, the predicted values by our method generally tended to be lower than the measured values.
+This is thought to be because the molecules were not modeled as polymer chains in the simulation.
+To solve this problem, we performed additional simulations of the packing state using an oligomer with five units linked together, and confirmed that the systematic error almost disappeared (upper figure right).

 References